amtb/infinite-shape/README.md

 - Yarn <br/>
 Alternative/Challenger to `npm`, see https://yarnpkg.com/lang/en/

+## Application
+The application is available in two modes.
+- `console` mode where the app runs in console and draws a fixed set of rectangles.

+- `server` mode where the application can be targeted via an http call to build and returned the shape based on the inputs sent by the client.

-## Install guide
+### Install guide
 - Clone the repository
 - Install the dependencies using `yarn`
 - Build the application using `yarn run build`
-- Start the application using `yarn run start`
+- Start the application using
+    - `yarn run start:console` for the `console` mode
+    - `yarn run start:server` for the `server` mode

-## Testing
+### Testing
 Once the install guide is followed
 - Run the unit tests using `yarn run test`
 - Open the `index.html` file inside the `test-report` folder to see the report.

-## Development guide
+### Development guide
+The commands below re-run the app after you modify the source code.

-- Use `yarn run test:watch`
+- Use `yarn run test:watch` for the console mode

-You can also launch it from VSCode using the Jest All button in the Debugger menu.
+To debug, you can use the VSCode launch menu inside the Debugger menu.

+- Use `yarn run server:watch` to launch the server in dev mode

 ## Screenshots
 ### 20-40-6